-Professional Singer-Songwriter & Session Musician now offering Studio Vocals, Professional Songwriting (Lyrics & Melody), Features for artists & DJ's, Industry Standard Vocal Tracking & Demos, Vocal Production & Background Vocals, Co-writing and editing!
+Professional Singer-Songwriter & Session Vocalist now offering Studio Vocals, Top Line Writing (Lyrics + Melody), Features for artists & DJ's, Industry Standard Vocal Tracking & Demos, Background Vocals, Co-writing and editing!

-Emily is a versatile songstress with a warm, wide vocal range and distinct, full-bodied tone comparable to that of Lady Gaga, Aretha Franklin, Jessie J, P!nk and Sara Bareilles.
-She comes equipped with a Bachelor's Degree in Music & Vocal Performance and is known for her acute ear and versatility.
+Emily is a versatile songstress with a warm, wide vocal range and distinct, full-bodied tone.
+Comparable to that of Lady Gaga, Aretha Franklin, Jessie J, P!nk and Sara Bareilles, Emily comes equipped with a Bachelor's Degree in Music & Vocal Performance and is known for her acute ear and work with vocal arranging and harmony.
 Whether you are looking for a clean, pure tone or an edgy, boundary-pushing performance, Emily will deliver!

 Terms and Conditions: